Anne Haour: Career

 From 2015 to 2018, Anne Haour co-led a Leverhulme Trust funded project with Alastair Grant (School of Environmental Sciences, University of East Anglia), exploring the maritime and terrestrial networks which linked the Indian Ocean and West Africa through the trade in cowrie shells.
 Bridging archaeology, anthropology and marine biology, it entailed fieldwork in the Maldives, the UK, Ghana and Senegal.
 The project consisted mainly of archaeological and ethnographic fieldwork in the Maldives and East Africa as well as the study of private archaeological collections and museum holdings in the UK, Senegal and Ghana.
 These two aspects of the research project also involved a subsequent phase of study of the material collected, including physical handling, description, analysis and measurement, as well as cataloguing and mapping.
 Through archaeological work, Anne Haour and her colleagues have shown that cowrie shells were important in the medieval Maldives, and that archaeological evidence can add substantially to the knowledge of these islands’ early history.
 Artefacts recovered spanned a broad range of provenances, from the Middle East to China.
 The surveys conducted also showed that environmental conditions in the Maldives offered a habitat favourable to Monetaria moneta cowries, testifying to the importance of these islands in the international cowrie trade.
 The thorough study of cowries’ characteristics and features (shell length, teeth, shape) has resulted in the development of reliable criteria to differentiate the various species in most archaeological samples, which eventually helps highlight the connections of medieval West Africa with the rest of the world.
 Interviews with Maldivian informants also helped document the use and value of cowries while situating their exploitation alongside other cultural practices such as fishing, boatbuilding, coir making, thatch weaving and local histories.
 The project contributed to a fuller understanding of the anthropology and cultural history not only of the Maldivian archipelago, but more widely of the Western Indian Ocean trade networks in which it participated.
 Outputs include publications, two UNESCO briefings and a conference on the heritage of the western Indian Ocean organised with John Mack and colleagues at the Sainsbury Centre for Visual Arts.

+Haour is currently leading the project Where the sea meets the land: Coastal heritage, community resilience and inclusion in a changing landscape (CoHeRe), with funding from Climate Adaptation and Resilience (CLARE), the UK’s £110 million flagship research programme on climate adaptation and resilience.
+Collaborating with coastal communities in Bénin, governments, NGOs in Bénin, and universities, the team aims to help improve resilience to evolving climate and environmental hazards through a focus on the engagement with, and management of, heritage.
+The underpinning thread is the role of places in people’s constructions of identity, decision-making and ability to act.